swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `spawn` operation is `async` to allow for a form of back-pressure.
 If the executor on which the new task will be scheduled is oversubscribed, the `spawn` call itself can suspend to slow the creation of new tasks.
 (By default, this is the default global concurrent executor, though a `withTaskGroup` call can override this if it's passed a different executor argument.)

+> Previously the `group.spawn` operation was designed to be a suspension point, which was intended to be a simple form of back-pressure where the group could decide to not allow more than N tasks to be running concurrently.
+This has not been fully designed nor implemented though, so currently has been moved to a future direction.

-The `spawn` function returns `true` to indicate that the task was added to the group, and `false` otherwise.
-The only circumstance under which the task will not be added to the group is when the task group has been cancelled; see the section on [task group cancellation](#task-group-cancellation) for more information.
+The only circumstance under which the task will not be spawned to the group is when the task group has been cancelled; see the section on [task group cancellation](#task-group-cancellation) for more information.

 ##### Querying tasks in the group